President’s windmill hatred is a worry for booming industry

 In Iowa, home to nearly 4,700 turbines that provided a third of the state’s electricity last year, wind’s popularity is such that Republican Sen. Chuck Grassley had a drone film him as he sat, grinning, atop one of the country’s biggest wind turbines.

-Grassley had no patience for Trump’s claim in April that wind turbines like Iowa’s beloved ones could cause cancer.
+Grassley had no patience for Trump’s April claim that wind turbines like Iowa’s beloved ones could cause cancer.

 “Idiotic,” Grassley said then.